aionius/You-Are-Awesome/You Are Awesome/Notes.md

     - fills the entire ImageView with the entire Image, but it will distort the Image if the width/height ratio of the ImageView does not match the width/height ratio of the Image

 # Constraints
-* A view controller's content view, or super view, represents the container that holds all of the objects displated in a view controller.
+* A view controller's content view, or super view, represents the container that holds all of the objects displayed in a view controller.
 ￼￼
 * On iOS devices, the coordinate system starts at 0,0 (left, top), with positive values increasing right and down, with the maximum visible dimension shown in the right, bottom.

-* Rather then pixels, iOS coordinates are called points.
+* Rather than pixels, iOS coordinates are called points.
 The point scheme provides consistent relative coordinate system that developer can use across all devices.

-* The safe are represents the portion of the content view that will not be obscured by the status bar or the phone's hardware (sensor housing or the "notch").
+* The safe area represents the portion of the content view that will not be obscured by the status bar or the phone's hardware (sensor housing or the "notch").

 * Auto Layout works by a sytem of contraints.
 Think of constraints as way of anchoring user interface objects either to the dimensions of the iOS device, or to other elements in the user interface.